Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Introduction

-There are various ways in which unfairness, i.e., discrimination against certain groups ~(\cite{friedman1996bias}), may enter an ML model (\cite{calders2013unbiased}).
-For example, the model may perpetuate historical biases present in the training data; use non-representative training data; or optimize for a target variable which unwittingly encodes differential access of individuals or groups (\cite{barocas2016big}).
+Our paper develops one such algorithm allowing decision makers to interpolate between three different incompatible fairness criteria singled out for their importance in previous research.
+These three fairness criteria are described below.
+There are various ways in which unfairness, i.e., discrimination against certain groups ~\cite{friedman1996bias}, may enter an ML model \cite{calders2013unbiased}.
+For example, the model may perpetuate historical biases present in the training data; use non-representative training data; or optimize for a target variable which unwittingly encodes differential access of individuals or groups \cite{barocas2016big}.
 The result of such biased modeling may be that false positive or false negative rates differ between groups of individuals.
-Specific fairness metrics such as equalized odds, quantifying the difference of false positive and false negative rates between groups ~(\cite{hardt2016equality}), are used to quantify how much a classifier systematically rewards or punishes one group more than another with respect to ground truth.
-Even if a classifier is fair in terms of equalized odds, its prediction scores can lead to unfair outcomes if they are uncalibrated, as decision makers are not able to reliably interpret its output (\cite{zadrozny2001obtaining, jiang2012calibrating}).\footnote{A classifier is calibrated when, given a score $s$, $s$-fraction of all individuals receiving score $s$ are ground truth positive (\cite{dawid1982well}).} What is worse, if a classifier emits scores that are differently calibrated between groups, identical scores have different meanings for different protected groups, again leading to unfair outcomes (\cite{kleinberg2016inherent}).
+Specific fairness metrics such as equalized odds, quantifying the difference of false positive and false negative rates between groups ~\cite{hardt2016equality}, are used to describe how much a classifier systematically rewards or punishes one group more than another with respect to ground truth.
+Even if a classifier is fair in terms of equalized odds, its prediction scores can lead to unfair outcomes, however, if they are uncalibrated, as decision makers are not able to reliably interpret its output \cite{zadrozny2001obtaining, jiang2012calibrating}.\footnote{A classifier is calibrated when, given a score $s$, $s$-fraction of all individuals receiving score $s$ are ground truth positive \cite{dawid1982well}.} What is worse, if a classifier emits scores that are differently calibrated between groups, identical scores have different meanings for different protected groups, again leading to unfair outcomes \cite{kleinberg2016inherent}.